tadeuzagallo/verve-lang/docs/index.rst

 An Introduction to Verve
 ========================

-Verve is a functional language that aims to be friendly for functional programming newcomers.
+Verve is a functional language for the working hacker.

 .. toctree::
   :titlesonly: